How to Scale: 7 Proven Tips to Scale Your Small Business

 3. Hire and Train Skilled Staff

-Hiring A-Players is a non-negotiable if you’re building out your team and key leaders.
+Hiring A-Players is simply non-negotiable if you’re building out your team and key leaders.
 Just because you may not be hiring a full-time, key-leadership role does not mean you should settle for anything other than A players.

 A players are better for the business in every way, shape and form.
 Measured against B players, A players out-produce on every level.
 Be forewarned however, attracting A player talent is less about what you pay and more about what your environment, opportunities, culture and management/leadership looks like.

-A great resource I recommend to any business owner or leader is the Topgrading book by Bradford Smart.
+An excellent resource I recommend to any business owner or leader is the Topgrading book by Bradford Smart.

-One of the most impactful questions I tend to ask fellow founders and owners is “If you had to hire yourself for the role you’re in, would you do it?”
-More often than not, the answer is a resounding “Oh, sh*t!
-Probably not.
+One of the most impactful questions I tend to ask fellow founders and owners is, “If you had to hire yourself for the role you’re in, would you do it?”
+More often than not, the answer is a resounding, “Oh, sh*t!
+Probably not.”

 4. Build Better Customer Relationships